Diocese of Bath and Wells: Nineteenth century

 The Report of the Commissioners appointed by his Majesty to inquire into the Ecclesiastical Revenues of England and Wales (1835) found the see had an annual net income of £5,946.
 This made it one of the wealthiest dioceses in England.

 Contemporary diocese

 The diocesan offices, the bishops' offices and residences and the cathedral are all located in Wells.
 The diocese is not referred to as Bath diocese or Wells diocese, but as The Diocese of Bath and Wells.

 Bishops

 The ordinary of the diocese is the diocesan Bishop of Bath and Wells (Michael Beasley); he is assisted throughout the diocese by the Bishop suffragan of Taunton (Ruth Worsley, whose See was created in 1911.)
-Alternative episcopal oversight (for parishes in the diocese who reject the ministry of priests who are women) is provided by the provincial episcopal visitor (PEV), the Bishop suffragan of Ebbsfleet.
+Alternative episcopal oversight (for parishes in the diocese who reject the ministry of priests who are women) is provided by the provincial episcopal visitor (PEV), the Bishop suffragan of Oswestry.
 The bishop is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

-There are five retired honorary assistant bishops licensed in the diocese:
+There are two retired honorary assistant bishops licensed in the diocese: